BelabdiMalak/COVID19_Prediction/README.md

 2. Deaths prediction

-Equally to the previous prediction, ANN and Random Forests models has the best values of r2_score (0.716 and 0.739 respectively).
+Equally to the previous prediction, ANN and Random Forests models has the best values of r2_score (0.72 and 0.739 respectively).

+## Ideas to improve the project

+- Our model is tested on a clean dataset (x_test and y_test), because we have deleted the outliers before predicting the new values.
+To test the real performance of our model, we better keep outliers for the testing dataset.
+- To make this project more significant, we can classify data according to continents (not countries).
+Because continents present a big variety of food diets.
+We predict deaths and cumulative numbers for every continent.
+We can compare the direct effect of food diet on the Covid-19 contaminations.